 Senior Director of College Facilities

-To plan, organize, coordinate, direct, review and evaluate the construction, modification and maintenance of the buildings, grounds, classrooms, laboratories, athletic and recreational areas, offices and other facilities for a large and complex college, including day-to-day building and grounds maintenance and operations; transportation; facility construction and modification; scheduled, preventive and deferred maintenance; campus sustainability programs; environmental compliance; coordination of facility technological requirements; hazardous materials management and resource management; train, supervise and evaluate the performance of assigned personnel; prepare and administer annual program budgets; ensure compliance with District policies and applicable local, State and federal regulations.
-May attend meetings and provide assistance on behalf of the Vice President of College Administrative Services as assigned or as required.
+To evaluate, plan, organize, and direct the construction, modification, repair, maintenance, utilization, and operations of the buildings and grounds, including classrooms, laboratories, offices, athletic and recreational areas, landscaping, parking lots, and other facilities for a large and complex college.
+Manage day-to-day maintenance and operations of buildings and grounds; transportation and vehicle maintenance; facility planning and construction, including new buildings and modification/improvements and repairs and maintenance (scheduled/deferred and preventative) of existing buildings; sustainability programs; environmental compliance, hazardous materials, and safety programs; building management systems, including mechanical system controls and software to effectively manage work orders and facility scheduling; facility utilization, including instructional efficiency and community use; coordination of facility technology requirements; training, supervision, and evaluation of assigned personnel; division resources and budgets; compliance with District policies and applicable local, State and federal regulations.
+May attend meetings and provide assistance on behalf of the Vice President, College Administrative Services as assigned or as required.

 To foster a culture of collaboration, mutual respect, innovation, and continuous improvement throughout the District; lead by example; actively participate in and support District-wide participatory governance components and activities and other collaborative processes; encourage professional excellence among the staff and promote an organizational culture of customer service, innovation, and quality services.

 SUPERVISION RECEIVED AND EXERCISED

 Receives direction from the Vice President for College Administrative Services or President’s designee.

 Exercises functional and technical supervision over assigned personnel.Distinguishing Characteristics:Representative Duties: